Top 15 Networking Interview Questions & Answers You Should refer before the Interview

 10) What is DHCP?

 DHCP or Dynamic Host Configuration Protocol assigns the dynamic IP to a workstation in a network.
-The server finds out the network address, subnet mask and gateway using DHCP and assigns a dynamic IP address based on all these and the range of allowed IP addresses in a given network.
+The server finds out the network address, subnet mask, and gateway using DHCP and assigns a dynamic IP address based on all these and the range of allowed IP addresses in a given network.
 DHCP renders a reliable dynamic IP address and also helps to maintain a trouble-free TCP/IP network.
 The centralized assignment of IP address makes it more or less flawless and efficient.

 11) List characteristics of PPP.